meztinosdunken/agile-project-management-tool/CONTRIBUTING.md

 3. Make your changes and commit them to your branch.
 4. Push your branch to your forked repository.
 5. Create a pull request to the original repository.
+6. Request a code review from the maintainers.

 ## Guidelines
 - Ensure your code follows established coding conventions.